 How Should a Ski Jacket Fit?

 Your ski jacket should fit you well, being snug enough to keep you warm without underneath layers, but not too tight that layers would make you feel bulky, tight or stuffy.
 Having a full range of movement is essential.

-It’s important to keep in mind that downhill skiing can expect a high wind chill.
-While it is important you find a jacket that has good breathability, you also need look for good windproofing.
+It’s important to keep in mind that downhill skiing can experience a high wind chill.
+While it is important you find a jacket that has good breathability, you also need to look for good windproofing technicalities.

 Ski Jacket Technology

-For skiing you will find additional features such as powder skirts.
-These will prevent snow from getting to your mid and base layers..
-You may also find lift-pass pockets and goggle pockets will make life easier on the slopes.
+For skiing, you will find many additional features to the jackets, such as powder skirts which prevent snow from getting to your mid and base layers.
+You may also find lift-pass pockets and goggle pockets which make life easier on the slopes.

-Some of our best are designed with the RECCO® Avalanche Recovery System, which is specifically used for skiing and snowsports.
+Some of our best jackets for skiing are designed with RECCO® Avalanche Recovery Technology, which is specifically used for skiing and snowsports.
 RECCO® reflectors make it easier for professional rescuers to find you in the event of being buried in an avalanche.
-They still need to know where you are, so this is no replacement for an avalanche transceiver and good backcountry knowledge if you are skiing out of bounds.
+They still need to know where you are, however, so this is no replacement for an avalanche transceiver and good backcountry knowledge if you are skiing out of bounds.